mfainstein/silicon-superforecaster/README.md

 **Silicon-Judge** harnesses the collective intelligence of multiple large language models (LLMs) to deliver predictive insights and judgments across a wide array of topics.
 Drawing inspiration from the human brain's capability to serve as a judgement tool, Silicon-Judge operates on a similar principle, utilizing LLMs as measuring devices.

 ## LLM Context Window Doubling by 2025
+Measuring: What is the probability that the context window (for LLMs) measured by tokens will double by January 2025?
 ![Prediction of LLM Context Window Doubling by 2025](https://github.com/mfainstein/silicon-judge/blob/main/ProbabilityDoubleContextWindow.png)

 ## Background